Fraud Blocker

 • Minor Itching: A mild itching sensation may occur as the skin adjusts.
 This sensation should be temporary and typically subsides within a few days.
 If itching continues or worsens, contact us for guidance on how to care for your skin.

-While these symptoms are all part of the typical healing process, it’s important to follow the recommended aftercare instructions closely to ensure a smooth recovery.
+While these symptoms are all part of the typical healing process, it’s important to follow the recommended aftercare instructions closely.
 If you experience any unusual or severe side effects, such as intense pain, excessive swelling, or signs of infection, be sure to contact your provider immediately for further evaluation.

 A close-up of a woman's face showcasing what to expect with nose filler treatments and the dermal filler aftercare that follows